-- 1. Read General 4-H rules & open class livestock rule 9 section D&E for health requirements. - 2.
-Entry time: Wednesday 3 to 7 p.m.
+- 2. Entry time: Wednesday 3 to 7 p.m.
 Removal Time: 3:00 p.m.
 Sunday. - 3.
 Pre-entry not required.
-At time of entry, each exhibitor must have 2-part entry card complete with class number, class name and breed. - Exhibitor is limited to 2 entries per breed per class; breed must be named on entry card. - 5.
+At time of entry, each exhibitor must have 2-part entry card complete with class number, class name and breed. - 4.
+Exhibitor is limited to 2 entries per breed per class; breed must be named on entry card - 5.
 All birds must have leg band.
-Bands are available at the Poultry Barn.

-- 6. Eggs will be judged for uniformity of size, shape, and color, and soundness and cleanliness of shell.
+Bands are available at the Poultry Barn. - 6.
+Eggs will be judged for uniformity of size, shape, and color, and soundness and cleanliness of shell.
 Exhibitor should select uniform clean, fresh eggs weighing 24 to 28 ounces per dozen. - 7.
 Pigeon must be shown with seamless band or else be judged in the old class. - 8.
-The superintendent will combine colors and classes to provide competition. - Each exhibitor is responsible for feeding and watering his/her own poultry.
+The superintendent will combine colors and classes to provide competition. - 9.
+Each exhibitor is responsible for feeding and watering his/her own poultry.
 Feed will not be available at the Rabbit/Poultry Barn. - 10.
-Judging of classes 3201, 3202, 3203, 3204, 3209, 261, 3210, 3211, 3212, and 264 will be done primarily on the basis of exhibition qualities as described in "The American Standard of Perfection."
+Judging of classes 3201, 3202, 3203, 3204, 3209, 261, 3210, 3211, 3212, and 264 will be done primarily based on exhibition qualities as described in "The American Standard of Perfection."
 Disqualification will bar competition in these classes.
-Judging of classes 3205, 3206, 3207, 3208, and 259 will be done based on production qualities only. - 11.
-Classes marked with an are not eligible for Kansas State Fair.
+Judging of classes 3205, 3206, 3207, 3208, and 259 will be done based on production qualities only.

+11. Classes marked with an are not eligible for Kansas State Fair.

 - 1. Best of Show Aker Farms, Dan and Jean Ann Aker - 2.
+Top Poultry Exhibitor, awarded at judge's discretion considering the following: Number of Exhibits, Quality of Exhibits, and Showmanship Entry- Chad Volkman Family - 3.
 Showmanship Premiums Kevin & Rosemary Harris